Last Updated on May 31, 2023 by Kapuluan

-There are some misconceptions that coconut oil is considered a trans fat.
-However, is it actually true?
-Is coconut oil a trans fat?
-The answer is simply NO. Coconut oil is in fact a saturated fat.
-We’ll tell you all the things you need to know about trans fat and saturated fats.
+There are some misconceptions that coconut oil is considered trans fat.
+However, is it true?
+Is coconut oil trans fat?
+The answer is NO. Coconut oil is, in fact, a saturated fat.
+We’ll tell you everything you need about trans fat and saturated fats.

-On June 16, 2015, the Food and Drug Administration (FDA) came to a decision to ban artificial trans fats.
+On June 16, 2015, the Food and Drug Administration (FDA) decided to ban artificial trans fats.
 Over the next three years, trans fats will be eliminated.
-Aside from this, there is also a general consensus now that trans fats may contribute to heart disease.
-Prior to this ruling, there was some scientific consensus that trans fats are generally recognized as safe and allowed under FDA policy.
+Aside from this, there is also a consensus now that trans fats may contribute to heart disease.
+Before this ruling, some scientific consensus was that trans fats are generally recognized as safe and allowed under FDA policy.

 Is Coconut Oil A Trans Fat?

-Coconut oil, as mentioned above, is actually a saturated fat, which is different than a trans fat.
-Saturated fat occurs naturally in food, whereas trans fat is man-made.
+As mentioned above, coconut oil is a saturated fat, different from trans fat.
+Saturated fat occurs naturally in food, whereas trans fat is artificial.
 Trans fat is made to resemble saturated fat.

-For a long time, saturated fat has been deemed unhealthy by the FDA and has been the target of negative public relations campaigns from competitor oil industries.
+For a long time, the FDA has deemed saturated fat unhealthy and has been the target of negative public relations campaigns from competitor oil industries.
 This misinformation was intended to lead the mainstream away from coconut oil.

-However, the negative messages about coconut oil’s threat to health are being systematically discredited, and is being recognized as one of the healthiest oil in the world with extensive benefits, by many medical and scientific researchers.
+However, the negative messages about coconut oil’s threat to health are being systematically discredited and recognized as one of the healthiest oil in the world with extensive benefits by many medical and scientific researchers.

-Coconut oil has been used for thousands of years by some of the healthiest cultures on the planet.
-Aside from that, studies conducted in Papua New Guinea and Polynesian Islands, where the diet consists primarily of coconut and is high in saturated fat but low in dietary cholesterol and sucrose, have shown stroke and heart disease to be completely absent.
+Coconut oil has been used for thousands of years by some of the world’s healthiest cultures.
+Aside from that, studies conducted in Papua New Guinea and the Polynesian Islands, where the diet consists primarily of coconut and is high in saturated fat but low in dietary cholesterol and sucrose, have shown stroke and heart disease to be completely absent.
 Studies of ancient cultures alone should rebuff the preposterous claims against coconut oil and saturated fats.

-Fats are a necessary part of our daily diet and are healthy for you.
-You just have to choose the right fats and consume high quality.
+Fats are a necessary part of our daily diet and are healthy.
+However, you have to choose the right fats and consume high-quality.